 The company, which was founded by UW Electrical Engineering Professor John Sahr and Affiliate Professor Tony Goodson, has received the first customer for its advanced signal receiver technology.

 UW ECE’s computer and network research includes computer architecture and computer system engineering, VLSI, embedded computing, wireless networks, and wireless communication research.
-Several of UW ECE’s computers and networks faculty hold joint and secondary appointments in computer science and engineering and teach jointly in the Electrical Engineering and Computer Science & Engineering departments.
+Several of UW ECE’s computers and networks faculty hold joint and secondary appointments in computer science and engineering and teach jointly in the Electrical & Computer Engineering and Computer Science & Engineering departments.

 Computer Engineering and Architecture

 Operating systems, performance analysis, and testbed development, FPGA based computing architectures

 Very-Large-Scale Integration (VLSI)

 Analog and digital VLSI integrated circuits, devices, and applications, energy management

 Mobile devices, embedded control systems, real-time systems, tools and networks

 Internet architecture, network economics, distributed systems, developing country infrastructure